nichochar/CLHN/README.md

 # CLHN

-CLHN is a very simple elixir application that allows you to read Hacker News articles from the command line.
+CLHN is a very simple elixir command line application that allows you to glance at Hacker News.

 ![screenshot](assets/screenshot.png)